 - The rain day as per the terms and conditions is Sunday 4th December 2022 *

 Promotional photos and video will be taken at the Festival and by purchasing a ticket and / or attending the event you give permission for your likeness to be used by Beers in the Park.

 If you do not want your image used by Beers in the Park in any future promotional activity please locate a Beers in the Park senior crew member at the Festival and let them know.

 ID Accepted: A HANZ Card, Kiwi Access card, a New Zealand Drivers License, New Zealand or Foreign Passport.

-*If the festival is unable to proceed due to COVID-19, the festival will be rescheduled and ticket holders will have the option of a refund.
+*If the Festival is unable to proceed due to COVID-19, ticket holders will have the option of a refund.

 If you have lost or misplaced your ticket, please do not fear.

-You can also search your emails for The Ticket Fairy <[email protected]> “Your Tickets for Beers in the Park”
+You can search your emails for Eventbrite <[email protected]>

-All ticketing questions should be directed to the Ticket Fairy website as the first point of contact.
+All ticketing questions should be directed to Eventbrite website as first point of contact